Wondering where are the best places to live on the Gulf Coast of Florida?

 There is a barrier island just off of Dunedin that is home to over four miles of white sandy beaches.
 With year-round temperatures staying warm, you can take full advantage of the crystal clear gulf water.

-You can find some great restaurants, bars, and cafes throughout the city.
+You can find some great restaurants in Dunedin, bars, and cafes throughout the city.
 Crime rates are low, which is always something to consider when choosing a new city to live in.
 Traffic can get pretty dense, especially during tourist seasons.
 Public transportation is limited, so you will likely need a car to get around.
 There are plenty of trails to get exercise in throughout the year.

 Fort Myers Beach